zimmertr/Ender-6-Klipper-Guide/README.md

 :warning: TODO: Finish

 <hr>
 ## Optional Steps

+The following steps are are optional, but I found much of the nuance in installing Klipper was spent figuring this stuff out so I wanted to include it in the guide as well.

 ### Configure a Webcam

+[Crowsnest](https://github.com/mainsail-crew/crowsnest) can be used to set up a webcam by defining a `~/printer_data/config/crowsnest.conf` file.
+But first you'll need to identify some information about your device.

-If you’re using a webcam, you can find the `device` path by running `ls` against `/dev/v4l/by-id/`.
+The `device` path can be found by running `ls` against `/dev/v4l/by-id/`.
 Afterwards, you can use `v4l-ctl -d $DEVICE –list-formats-ext` to determine the `resolution` and `max_fps`.
-You might be tempted to choose the highest available resolution and fps, but I have found that there are some bandwidth/latency issues at higher resolutions.
+You might be tempted to choose the highest available resolution and fps, but I have found that there are some bandwidth/latency issues at higher resolutions; especially on a wireless network.
 You’ll have to play around to see what works best.

 I have a Logitech C920 and the best configuration I could come up with looks like this.
 I've read that you could get better performance by using `WebRTC` and `camera-streamer`.
 But these are not supported on the Raspberry Pi 5 because it [lacks the required hardware encoders](https://github.com/dw-0/kiauh/issues/460#issuecomment-2080444855).
-On my wireless network, this yields a feed at around 15fps.
+On my wireless network, this configuration yields a feed at around 15fps.
+You'll probably want to adjust the `v4l2ctl` arguments according to the placement of your camera and the lighting in the room.
 ```bash
 [crowsnest]
 log_path: ~/klipper_logs/crowsnest.log